 - Painting of most windows and doors.
 Was done with environmentally friendly linseed paint, nice mat finish, but some spots need fixing as it was not applied properly the first time around.
 This stuff should last long (~15 years) and is completely non-toxic.
 But needs to be rubbed in linseed oil every now and then.
 So you pretty much have to do all windows and doors….

 - Several km of caulking upstairs and in the bathrooms…lovely

 - Local roof repair to mitigate a small leak somewhere.
 Think I have it nailed down where the source is, but will need contractor to help me out as it’s inaccessible for me.

 - Upstairs still needs some doorframes painted, moulding placed and wall’s touched up (this may turn into 2018…)

 Are we done yet?

-What’s really ironic here is that I left a comment here (in Dutch) where I noted that we usually get a contractor in to do the works (because we are too busy with work, life, kid, etc.).
-But now I’m starting to try to do most myself, I keep surprising Mrs. CF 🙂 Time is still an issue though.
+What’s really ironic here is that I left a comment here (in Dutch) where I noted that we usually get a contractor in to do the works.
+You know, because we are too busy with work, life, kid, etc. But now I’m starting to try to do most myself, I keep surprising Mrs. CF 🙂 Time is still an issue though.

 How about you?
 How are your DIY skills?
 Do you balance between doing stuff yourself and hiring a contractor, or are you hardcore?